IDFC-Institute/mumbai-covid-data/README.md

 * the total number of daily tests (rounded up to thousands, with minor mismatches when compared to sum of RT-PCR and Antigen test numbers, possibly due to the rounding up)
 * the total number of daily tests
 * the total number of daily *positive* tests

-Note: All data provided as-is from BMC's COVID-19 response War Room Dashboard and may contain errors or be incomplete.